 Special education needs

-Children with disabilities are not mainstreamed in regular schools and have a center of their own, although support is provided by the Education Department under the Education Act 2011.
-In 2002, the “Able Disable Centre” was set up to provide education for children and youth with disabilities who cannot be included into regular schools of all ages.
-However, the centre provides mainly care rather than education services, since only few teachers have obtained a recognized teaching qualification.
-According to Nauru reports to the Convention on the Right of the Child (2016), the “Able Disable Centre” was “resourced by a teacher in charge, 2 teachers, 3 trainee teachers with one teacher being hearing impaired ...
+Children with disabilities are not mainstreamed in regular schools and have a centre of their own, although support is provided by the Education Department under the 2011 Education Act.
+In 2002, the Able Disable Centre was set up to provide education for children and youth with disabilities who cannot be included in regular schools.
+However, the centre provides mainly care rather than education services since few teachers have obtained a recognized teaching qualification.
+According to Nauru reports to the Committee on the Rights of the Child, as of 2016 the Able Disable Centre was ‘resourced by a teacher in charge, 2 teachers, 3 trainee teachers with one teacher being hearing impaired ...
 42 students, with ages ranging from 4 to 34 attend classes. … Current programs taught focus on: a) life Skills in gardening, cooking, health and art and craft; and b) Individual Education Program (IEP).
-Inclusive education will be progressively realized in the coming years”.
+Inclusive education will be progressively realized in the coming years.’